Sarmentor/CAOS-EXPERIMENTS/README.md

 # CAOS-EXPERIMENTS
-MAN-MACHINE COOPERATION IN CAOS RELATED EXPERIMENTS AND CONCEPTS => (GPT POWERED PYTHON CODE)
+MAN-MACHINE COOPERATION IN CAOS-RELATED EXPERIMENTS AND CONCEPTS => (GPT-POWERED PYTHON CODE)

-GPT REQUEST: "Please write a interesting formal Github README file for a repository.
+GPT REQUEST: "Please write an interesting formal Github README file for a repository.
 This repository is about mixing CAOS theory and other Physics and Life Sciences concepts."

 # CAOS Theory and Interdisciplinary Sciences